Carpet cleaning estimate template

 Wool carpets are the most expensive types of carpet, and they’re more difficult to clean.
 Cotton is also a costly carpet material.
-Wool and cotton carpets can cost up to 30% more to clean than other types of carpets.
+Our research indicates that wool and cotton carpets can cost up to 30% more to clean than other types of carpets.

 On the other hand, Berber carpets are affordable and don’t require as much careful attention to detail to clean.

-Carpet on stairs can be tricky to clean.
+Carpet on stairs can be tricky to clean, so expect a higher professional carpet cleaning cost than average.
 Not only is cleaning here often neglected, but the angles can also make it difficult to reach every nook and cranny.

-Most carpet cleaning businesses charge a separate fee for cleaning stairs and even exclude them from the square footage count.
-This additional price ranges from $2-$3 per step.
+Most carpet cleaning businesses charge a separate carpet cleaning stairs cost and even exclude them from the square footage count.
+We determined through our tests that this additional price ranges from $2-$3 per step.

 For jobs that require stair cleaning, add a section in your carpet cleaning estimate template titled “additional costs.”